-The rest of my eightieth year settled down until mid-March 2005, when celebrations took off again for a last big bang, this time in San Diego.
-During two astounding days, chemistry students, chemist co-workers, and academic friends took the opportunity at the American Chemical Society (ACS) convention to remind me of some of the happiest times of my life.
-A symposium titled Current Aspects in Synthetic Organic Chemistry had been organized in my honor by two of Herbert Brown's former students, P.V.
-(Chandran) Ramachandran, Professor at Purdue, and Clint Lane, who had come from Purdue in 1972 to head the new Aldrich Boranes and retired as the president of Aldrich in 2002.
+The final celebrations for my 80th birthday took place in mid-March 2005.
+The whole year was one celebration after another, this one in San Diego.
+During two astounding days, chemistry students, chemist co-workers and academic friends took the opportunity at the American Chemical Society convention to remind me of some of the happiest times of my life.
+A symposium entitled Current Aspects in Synthetic Organic Chemistry had been organized in my honor by two of Herbert Brown's former students, P.V.
+(Chandran) Ramachandran, Professor at Purdue, and Clint Lane who had come from Purdue in 1972 to head the new Aldrich Boranes and retired as the president of Aldrich in 2002.
+Chandran and Clint represented my long years of close collaboration with Herb on borane chemistry.
+Herb and Sarah had planned to attend the symposium which had been specially arranged for Sunday afternoon and Monday morning so that they would not find it too tiring.
+How sad we were when we learned a few weeks earlier that Herb had died.
+We had so looked forward to sharing time together.
+Herb's contributions to chemistry have been enormous - a whole new field, hydroboration.
+The hundreds of young students attending the symposium lost the opportunity of seeing this outstanding Nobel Laureate, at 92 still intensely interested in scientific research and students.